ramiluisto/SudokuSpeedTests/ProgressDescription.md

 | Naive C      | 5.4e-04  | 5.2s        |
 |              |          |             |

-So C 1, Python 0 at this point.
+So C-1, Python-0 at this point.
 Let's see how we could start improving the Python version a bit.

 ### Round 1.5 - OOP solution